Bulldog and French Bulldog Dental Disease

 Bulldog Dental without Anesthesia Warning #7 TOXINS: Endotoxins released by the anaerobic bacteria can cause tissue destruction and bone loss which leads to your bulldog teeth loos.

-Bulldog Dental without Anesthesia Warning #8 SYSTEMIC DISEASE: Periodontal disease and the periodontal related bacteria in bulldogs and French bulldog has been found to affect the heart valves, kidneys, liver and brain.
+Bulldog Dental without Anesthesia Warning #8 SYSTEMIC DISEASE: Periodontal disease and the periodontal-related bacteria in bulldogs and French bulldogs has been found to affect the heart valves, kidneys, liver, and brain.

 V4B Bulldog and French Bulldog Dental Disease HYGIENE & HEALTH TIPS:

-Bulldog Periodontal Disease Tip #3 PAIN CONTROL: Pain medication should be sent home with every bulldog or pet who had their teeth extracted.
+Tip #3 PAIN CONTROL: Pain medication should be sent home to every bulldog or pet who had their teeth extracted.

-Bulldog Periodontal Disease Tip #4 POLISH & FLUORIDE: Dental cleaning in bulldogs should include polishing and fluoride treatment to protect the enamel and to prevent re-infection.
+Tip #4 POLISH & FLUORIDE: Dental cleaning in bulldogs should include polishing and fluoride treatment to protect the enamel and prevent re-infection.

-Bulldog Periodontal Disease Tip #5 DENTAL PROPY: For both pre-dental and post-dental I recommend that the bulldog owners begin daily dental chews, antiseptic oral rinse and/or dental water additives like Dr. Kraemer’s “V4B Bulldog Total Dental Aqua Splash” , V4B Bully PlaqueLess Dental Chew and “V4B Bulldog Antiseptic Mouth Rinse” .
-Those V4B Dental rinses can also be used on cotton balls to help remove the clump of hair stuck in your bulldogs gums or teeth.
+Tip #5 DENTAL PROPY: For both pre-dental and post-dental I recommend that the bulldog owners begin daily dental chews, antiseptic oral rinse, and/or dental water additives like Dr. Kraemer’s “V4B Bulldog Total Dental Aqua Splash”, V4B Bully PlaqueLess Dental Chew and “V4B Bulldog Antiseptic Mouth Rinse”.
+Those V4B Dental rinses can also be used on cotton balls to help remove the clump of hair stuck in your bulldog’s gums or teeth.

-Dr. Kraemer’s Bulldog Periodontal Disease Tip #7 EXTRACTIONS: Teeth Extractions in bulldogs should be considered if the bone around your pet’s teeth is found to be infected or it the teeth is broken and the root exposed.
+Tip #7 EXTRACTIONS: Teeth Extractions in bulldogs should be considered if the bone around your pet’s teeth is found to be infected or if the teeth are broken and the root exposed.
 With all teeth extractions always recommend local blocks with a local anesthetic in order and surgical closure of the teeth socket to minimize infection, reduce discomfort and enhance healing.